Tom Hanks: Personal life

+Marriage and family

 Hanks married American actress Samantha Lewes (1952–2002) in 1978.
-They had one son, actor Colin (born 1977), and one daughter, Elizabeth (born 1982).
+They had one son, actor Colin (b.
+1977), and one daughter, Elizabeth (b.
+1982).
 Hanks and Lewes divorced in 1987.
 Lewes died in 2002 at the age of 49 from bone cancer.

-In 1981, Hanks met actress Rita Wilson on the set of TV comedy Bosom Buddies (1980–1982).
+In 1981, Hanks met actress Rita Wilson on the set of the TV comedy Bosom Buddies (1980–1982).
 They were reunited in 1985 on the set of Volunteers.
-Wilson is of Greek and Bulgarian descent, and a member of the Greek Orthodox Church.
+Wilson is of Greek and Bulgarian descent and a member of the Greek Orthodox Church.
 Before marrying her, Hanks converted to her faith.
+He actively attends church and has commented, "I must say that when I go to church—and I do go to church—I ponder the mystery.
+I meditate on the 'why?' of 'why people are as they are' and 'why bad things happen to good people,' and 'why good things happen to bad people' ...
+The mystery is what I think is, almost, the grand unifying theory of all mankind."
 Hanks and Wilson married in 1988 and have two sons.
-The older, Chester Marlon "Chet", released a rap song in 2011 and had recurring roles in Empire and Shameless.
-Their younger, Truman Theodore, was born in 1995.
+Their older son, Chet, released a rap song in 2011 and had recurring roles in Empire and Shameless.
+Their younger son, Truman, was born in 1995, and portrayed the younger version of his father's character in A Man Called Otto (2022).
 Hanks lives with his family in Los Angeles, California, and Ketchum, Idaho.

-Hanks actively attends church.
-He said, "I must say that when I go to church—and I do go to church—I ponder the mystery.
-I meditate on the 'why?' of 'why people are as they are' and 'why bad things happen to good people,' and 'why good things happen to bad people'[...]
-The mystery is what I think is, almost, the grand unifying theory of all mankind."

-In October 2013, Hanks said he has Type 2 diabetes.
+In October 2013, on Late Show with David Letterman, Hanks said he has type 2 diabetes.
+The CBS News medical contributor said significant weight fluctuations for various film roles such as A League of Their Own and Cast Away might have contributed to the diagnosis.
+In a 2018 interview, Hanks further attributed his condition to a combination of genetics and lifestyle choices.
+He has since made lifestyle changes to manage his condition, such as maintaining a healthier diet and avoiding film roles that require drastic weight changes.